nhuneke/sotnir-handbook/docs/getting-started/unix-basics.rst

 * Mac and Linux have Terminals installed.
 Windows users need to install a Terminal emulator to use Unix commands.
 We do not recommend attempting neuroimaging analyses on a Windows machine.

 .. note::
-    You can practice using Unix online with JupyterLab (see https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/unix.html for an excellent tutorial)
+    You can practice using Unix online with JupyterLab (see https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/unix.html for an excellent tutorial).

     An excellent tutorial on the use of the Unix Shell is available `here <https://swcarpentry.github.io/shell-novice/>`_.

 Basic Unix Commands